CoMeMak/assembly/README.md

 Tudor B. Ionescu
 Vienna Technical University

+## Online Version

+You can use Assembly at: https://assembly.comemak.at

 ## Introduction

 Assembly is an easy to use web-based robot programming environment, which builds on a new visual, block-based programming paradigm.
 Assembly builds on a simple programming model, which is reminiscent of the blackboard design pattern.
 The system maintains the context in three JSON objects, called "Params", "Vars" and "Robot", which represent the blackboard of the system.
 Programs are composed of function blocks, called actors, which can be linked together to form a visual workflow.
 The visual workflow encompasses program semantics, which can be used to generate code in any programming language.
 Assembly thus uses the same working principle as Blockly; only that it aims to be easier to use and to extend.

 ### Philosophy

 Assembly programs or workflows are to be written and read left to right, like a text in English or other Indo-European languages.
 Unlike in textual programming languages, there is no explicit indentation, only a linear enchaining of actor instances, which form a worflow and produce effects in the blackboard.
 A workflow may be conceived of as a more o less lengthy and complex phrase, which--when properly formulated--achieves the desired effect.
 Consequently, each actor instance may be regarded as being a short sentence in that phrase.
 At the same time, actors emcompass the semantics necessary to generate code in textual programming languages.